daltomi/xrunit/README.md

 <img src="https://git.disroot.org/daltomi/xsv/raw/branch/master/screenshot.png"/>

+### Support

-I use ArtixLinux, and the project is designed for it, if you use another distribution you can experiment with the preprocessor directives and always compile in debug mode.
+I use ArtixLinux, and the project is designed for it.

+If you use another distribution you can experiment with the preprocessor directives and always compile in debug mode.

 ### Dependencies